2023 Best Value Journalism Bachelor's Degree Schools in the Southwest Region

 Top 10 Best Journalism Bachelor's Degree Schools

 You’ll join some of the best and brightest minds around you if you attend Northeastern State University.
 The school came in at #2 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Southwest Region list.
-Located in the town of Tahlequah, NSU is a public school with a medium-sized student population.
+Located in the town of Tahlequah, NSU is a public college with a medium-sized student population.

 Out-of-state tuition fees for undergraduate students at NSU are $15,755 per year.